 AI adoption often comes with bold promises: faster work, smarter insights, and major efficiency gains.
-But for many, it feels less like a leap forward and more like someone pushed them off a cliff.
+But for many, it doesn’t feel like a leap forward.
+It feels like change is happening faster than they’ve had time to process.

 In this blog, we’ll explore five emotional barriers people and managers often experience during AI transitions and practical ways your HCM tools can help you build trust and support adoption.